GriffinChau/Customizing_Superannuation_Plan/README.md

 ### Model Overview
 This section presents the methodology used to project the future value of Emily’s superannuation fund by the time she retires at age 65.
 Based on the net contributions already calculated in Task 2, this task focuses on how uncertainties in salary growth and investment returns are modeled to estimate the accumulated fund balance under real-world variability.
 ### Uncertainty Drivers in Fund Projection
-1)	Salary Growth Variability
+**1)	Salary Growth Variability**
 - Emily’s salary growth was modeled as a random variable following a normal distribution.
 Each year, a new growth rate was drawn based on historical averages and variability assumptions (see Section 2).
 This allows annual superannuation contributions to fluctuate, as salary growth directly influences contribution amounts.

-2)	Net Contributions to Fund
+**2)	Net Contributions to Fund**
 - As salary growth fluctuates, Emily’s annual salary determines her applicable ESCT rate, based on IRD’s 2025 thresholds.
 Although ESCT brackets remain fixed, salary changes create variability in employer contributions after ESCT deductions.

-3)	Superannuation Fund Return Variability
+**3)	Superannuation Fund Return Variability**
 - Investment returns were projected based on Emily’s portfolio allocation across HarbourSafe, Horizon, and SkyHigh.
 Each fund’s return was modeled using the historical mean and standard deviation.
 In each trial, fund returns were independently drawn from normal distributions, with portfolio returns calculated as weighted averages (see Table 1).

-4)	PIR Adjustment
+**4)	PIR Adjustment**
 - Fund returns were adjusted using Emily’s Prescribed Investor Rate (PIR), ensuring all projections reflect after-tax investment growth and accurately estimate the fund balance at retirement.
 ### Year-by-Year Projection Structure
 For clear instructions about how the projection table was created in Excel, a sample table was provided below.
 (See Table 8 for the detailed formula)